Arizona vs. Purdue: Sportsbook promo codes, odds, spread, over/under - December 16

 Arizona vs. Purdue: Sportsbook promo codes, odds, spread, over/under and other Vegas lines - December 16

-The Arizona Wildcats (8-0) hope to build on an eight-game winning run when they visit the Purdue Boilermakers (9-1) at 4:30 PM ET on Saturday, December 16, 2023 at Gainbridge Fieldhouse.
-The matchup airs on Peacock.
+The Purdue Boilermakers (9-1) will welcome in the Arizona Wildcats (8-0) after winning five home games in a row.
+It starts at 4:30 PM ET on Saturday, December 16, 2023.

-You will take a look at odds, spreads, over/unders and more across multiple sportsbooks for the Arizona vs. Purdue matchup in this article.
+You will check out odds, spreads, over/unders and more across multiple sportsbooks for the Arizona vs. Purdue matchup in this article.

 Arizona vs. Purdue Game Info